Searching ...

 This area includes the cities of Columbia (which serves as the region’s main center and the state capital), Rock Hill, Aiken, and Florence.
 It is called the Midlands as it sits at the halfway point between the Lowcountry and Upstate.

-These areas are much farther from the ocean, so driving to the areas listed above can be a long drive depending on traffic.
+These areas are much farther from the ocean, so driving to the beaches listed above takes longer and often depends on traffic.

 Columbia

-This great city is the capital of the state and is host to a population of 131,674.
-The second-largest city in South Carolina, it’s often seen as a “young and vibrant” town.
-This is because the University of South Carolina is located here, where the students provide the city with a liberal and progressive attitude compared to those of other cities in the state.
+The state capital is home to over 131,674.
+The second-largest city in South Carolina, it’s described as a “young and vibrant” town because the University of South Carolina is here.
+The students provide the city with college town energy compared to other cities in the state.

-But, if you’re looking for other beach options, Columbia also has access to other beach cities not to far, such as:
+But, if you’re looking for other beach vacation ideas, Columbia also has access to other beach cities not to far, such as:

 Rock Hill

-The city of Rock Hill has a population of 75,048, making it the fifth-largest city in South Carolina.
-With more than 30 parks, four recreation centers, and the Rock Hill Outdoor Center, it’s a popular destination for tourists who love the outdoors.
-This city is also host to Winthrop University, which gives the town an energetic and youthful atmosphere.
+Rock Hill near the Charlotte metro is the fifth-largest city in South Carolina.
+With more than 30 parks, four recreation centers, and the Rock Hill Outdoor Center, it’s a popular among those who love the outdoors.
+Winthrop University lends the town an energetic and youthful atmosphere.

-This city comes alive in spring, when it celebrates the Come See Me Festival, bringing in around 125,000 visitors from around the country.
-There are also plenty of other celebrations and cultural events that the city hosts throughout the year.
-But, if you’re looking to escape from the city and are looking for crystal clear waters that beach cities have to offer, then expect long drives.
+This city comes alive in spring when celebrating the ten-day Come See Me Festival.
+Around 125,000 visitors from around the country come for road races, art competitions, live music, and food.
+The city hosts plenty of other celebrations and cultural events throughout the year.
+But, if you’re looking to escape from the city for crystal clear waters and warm sands that beach cities have, expect long drives.

-• Charleston is within reach via the I-77 S and I-26 E. However, the drive will take 2 hours and 49 minutes and is 185.2 miles away.
+• Charleston is within reach via the I-77 S and I-26 E. However, the drive will take 2 hours and 49 minutes and is 185.2 miles.

 • Kiawah is accessible through the I-77 S and I-26 E roads but will take 3 hours and 25 minutes to cross.
-You should also expect some traffic on the 208.7-mile trip, especially during rush hour.
+Expect traffic on the 208.7-mile trip, especially during rush hour.

 • Hilton Head, which is approximately 223.4 miles away, will take approximately 3 hours and 25 minutes via the I-77 S and I-95 S.